Looking for a complete guide for all the top things to do in Greneda? We’ve compiled all the things you want to know when planning a trip to Grenada.

 **Boozing Abroad contains affiliate links throughout the site.
 If you choose to purchase items through these links, we will earn a small commission at NO extra cost to you.
 Read the full disclosure policy here**

-Grenadian’s drive on the left side of the road and the steering wheel on the right side of the car (like the British).
+With its heavy-British influence and history, Grenadian’s drive on the left side of the road and the steering wheel on the right side of the car.